 The ‘Paleocene’ refers to the geological epoch that immediately followed the mass-extinction of the dinosaurs at the end of Cretaceous period.
 It lasted from 65.5 million years to 56 million years ago.

 The first mammals of roughly modern aspect arose well before the end-Cretaceous extinction event, perhaps around 200 million years ago.
-Mammals in the age of reptiles were, as a rule, diminutive creatures – most of them were rodent-sized insectivores (probably of nocturnal habit).
+Mammals in the age of reptiles were, as a rule, diminutive creatures – most of them were rodent-sized insectivores.
 A great majority were exceeded in size by even the smallest non-avian dinosaurs in their environment.
 A scant few attained dimensions comparable to the modern beaver or house cat.
 Repenomamus, the largest known mammal from this time period, was about a meter in length and is known to have preyed on small juvenile dinosaurs.
 There are examples of Mesozoic mammalian forms specialized for a semi-aquatic lifestyle, for ant-eating and even for gliding flight, but these are exceptional cases – most mammals of the age displayed rather unspecialized skulls, dentitions and skeletons.

 For much of the Mesozoic, the mammals appear to have languished in a kind of evolutionary purgatory – restricted to a relatively small number of morphological types and ecological niches over an immense stretch of geological time.
-It is generally thought that the dinosaurs competitively excluded mammals from medium-to-large predator and herbivore niches.
+It is generally thought that the dinosaurs competitively excluded mammals from the medium-to-large predator and herbivore niches.

 The Mesozoic Triumvirate